 April 2010: Research Center for Cityscape and Cultural Heritage of Osaka is established (until March 2015).

 June 2011: The collection of Hikoichi Motoyama is registered as a tangible cultural property in archaeology.

 March 2018: The Kanbun-kan is designated as a tangible cultural property by Osaka prefecture.

 Exhibition Room of Takamatsuzuka-kofun burial mound wall painting ceramic replica

 In March 1972, under the guidance of the Emeritus Professor Masao Suenaga, Assist.
 Prof. Yoshinori Aboshi led the students of Kansai University and discovered the ancient Takamatsuzuka-kofun burial mound wall painting.
 The discovery was called "the great discovery of the century" at the time.

-This replicated exhibition room shows richly colored figures of "Chinese Gods of four directions", "servant groups", "maid groups", "the sun and the moon", and "a map of astronomy" on the art ceramic boards which are in full-scale exactness based on the photographs taken just after discovery of the fresco detection and reproduced them an original state of the burial mound.
+This replicated exhibition room shows richly colored figures of "Chinese Gods of four directions", "servant groups", "maid groups", "the sun and the moon", and "a map of astronomy" on the art ceramic boards which are in full-scale exactness based on the photographs taken just after the discovery of the fresco and reproduces them as an original state of the burial mound.